-Migrate to Named Tunnels with Load Balancer · Cloudflare for Teams documentation
+Migrate to Named Tunnels with Load Balancer

 10 minutes

-See additional documentation for working with Kubernetes.
+See additional documentation for working with Kubernetes .

-Creating a Legacy Argo Tunnel with Cloudflare Load Balancer
+Creating a Legacy Tunnel with Cloudflare Load Balancer

-This tutorial starts by documenting the steps to create a Legacy Argo Tunnel with Cloudflare Load Balancer so that those can be compared to the migration steps.
-If you would prefer to start the migration now, please skip ahead.
+This tutorial starts by documenting the steps to create a Legacy Tunnel with Cloudflare Load Balancer so that those can be compared to the migration steps.
+If you would prefer to start the migration now, please skip ahead .

 In both modes, the first step is to create a Load Balancer and Origin Pool.
 Navigate to the